mbhushan/ps-algods-py/chap3-BasicDataStructure/Programming_Exercises_chap3.md

 ##### 21. Implement a queue using linked lists.
 > Please refer to QueueLinkedList.py for implementation and QueueLinkedListClient.py for test client code.

+##### 22. Implement a deque using linked lists.
+> Please refer to DequeLinkedList.py for Deque implementation and DequeLinkedListClient.py for client test code